MicrosoftDocs/altspace-vr/altspace-vr/getting-started/oculus-installation.md

 6. Select **Start** to launch the application, and then put on your headset to begin!

 ## Oculus Store (from the Oculus Quest)

+If you're installing from the Oculus Store on the Oculus Quest:

 1. Open the toolbar by pressing the **Oculus button** on the **right Touch controller** labeled with the Oculus icon.
 2. Select **Navigate** from the toolbar, which will open another toolbar--select **Store** on the second toolbar.